E-Molefi/FHR/README.md

 ### Installation

-This project makes use of the jQuery and jQueryUI CDN links.
+This project makes use of the [jQuery](https://jquery.com/) v3.3.1 and [jQueryUI](https://jqueryui.com/) v1.7+ CDN links.

+If you are using custom downloads for [jQuery](https://jquery.com/) and [jQueryUI](https://jqueryui.com/) then the above version requirements must be followed respectively.

-To use the project all you need to do is open the `FoodHygieneRatings.html` with your favorite browser.
+To use the project, all you need to do, is open the `FoodHygieneRatings.html` with your favorite browser.